 Speakers: Chrisna du Plessis, professor, University of Pretoria (Keynote), Helena Bjarnegård National Advisor on ArchitectureBoverket, Holger Wallbaum professor, Chalmers University of Technology, Hans Bjur, professor emeritus, historian, Jan Jörnmark, associate professor, Author

-Discussion about the future: Elisabeth Björk, CEO, Astra Zeneca, Anna Larsson, Bengt Dahlgren, Mohamed Hama Ali, lawyer, Framtidskoncernen, Michael Browne professor, University of Gothenburg, Erik Gatenholm, CEO Cellink, Robin Teigland, professor, Chalmers University of Technology, Dennis Nobelius, CEO, Zenuity
+Discussion about the future: Elisabeth Björk, Vice President, Astra Zeneca, Anna Larsson, consultant, Bengt Dahlgren, Mohamed Hama Ali, lawyer, Framtidenkoncernen, Michael Browne professor, University of Gothenburg, Erik Gatenholm, CEO Cellink, Robin Teigland, professor, Chalmers University of Technology, Dennis Nobelius, CEO, Zenuity

 1 - 3 pm Conference activities: